 Pyridoxal; Pyridoxine; Pyridoxamine

-Lack of Vitamin B6 in the body is uncommon.
-It can occur in people with kidney failure, liver disease, or drinking problem.
+Lack of vitamin B6 in the body is uncommon.
+It can occur in people with kidney failure, liver disease, or alcohol dependence.

 Vitamin B6 helps the body to:

 - Make antibodies.
-Antibodies are needed to fight many diseases.
+Antibodies are needed to fight many viruses, infections, and other diseases.

 - Maintain normal nerve function.